NHOrus/srwq-compilation/episode-09.md

 There's no sign of Latooni or Arado coming to your room.

-DO YOU CATCH A FEW HOURS OF SLEEP, OR IS YOUR NEED FOR RAPE TOO GREAT?

-I will point out there will be penalties for not sleeping.
-Haken Browning !zHe7DH816A Wed 03 Feb 2010 17:10:40 No.4472932 Report
->>4472913
-It should be noted that penalties for not sleeping may include (but are not limited to): not getting to rape, not staying awake during an attempt at rape, raping the wrong person by accident, and dry mouth.
-Anonymous Wed 03 Feb 2010 17:15:40 No.4472937 Report
-Fall asleep and have meaningful dreams that somehow predict the future.
-Jerid Messa !!AbDOcayw4O/ Wed 03 Feb 2010 17:24:40 No.4472957 Report
-Eh get some sleep.
-If we're lucky, Latooni might wake us when she wants her ribbon so we can rape her after we're well rested.
-SEED D Cagalli !!U5xc0wG3iH0 Wed 03 Feb 2010 17:37:40 No.4472992 Report
-Go into Lat's room, return the ribbon as a show of good faith, tie it around her neck as a collar, kiss her, and then leave to get some sleep.
-Sciencegar Sciencebolt Wed 03 Feb 2010 17:44:40 No.4473014 Report
 You go to sleep, and dream dreams of the main cast naked while you shoot down planets with a sword.

+---

-ELSEWHERE AND TOTALLY NOT IN A PSYCHIC DREAM
+####ELSEWHERE AND TOTALLY NOT IN A PSYCHIC DREAM

 Yukiko Date rests her hands on her chin, here eyes hidden by the shine of her glasses.
 "Your report is noted, Major Shine.
 I commend you on its speed and accuracy."

 Shine looks sheepishly at the ground at her feet.
-"This battle...its not going to count against my record, is it?
+"This battle... its not going to count against my record, is it?
 I mean, it wasn't normal circumstances, I was outnumbered and-"

 "The encounter will be noted in your record as survival against unexpected and unusually powerful odds.
 That is sufficient this time, due to the intelligence gathered, but for your next mission, I expect far better."